zemarchezi/downloadDstIndex/README.md

-# downloadDstIndex
+# Disturbance Storm-Time index Downloader

-Download one year of Data from Kyoto repository and store in a DataFrame Format
+Download one year of Data from Kyoto repository and store in a DataFrame Format.